giga-sec/gigaSec-Tech-Notes/3. Notes/What is a Module in Metasploit.md

 ---
 Modules in Metasploit are
 - small components within the Metasploit framework
-- that are built to perform a specific task,
+- built to perform a specific task,
     -> such as
     -> exploiting a vulnerability,
     -> scanning a target,